 Withdrawal from the Penn State University is a serious action.
 The University has the responsibility to advise the student of the implications of the withdrawal action.
-However, it is the responsibility of the student who withdraws from enrollment in courses at the Penn State University to make the final decision and to understand the implication of their withdrawal action.
+However, it is the responsibility of the student who withdraws from enrollment in courses at the Penn State University to make the final decision and to understand the implications of their withdrawal action.

 Students considering withdrawing are strongly encouraged to discuss their situation with their academic adviser.
 Students receiving financial aid are further encouraged to consult with their campus representative from the Office of Student Aid about potential implications.

 To initiate a withdrawal, the student must sign an Official Withdrawal form and follow submission instructions on the form.
 The Official Withdrawal form can be obtained at http://www.registrar.psu.edu/student_forms/withdrawal_form.cfm

 The effective date of the withdrawal action will be the date the form is received by the Office of the University Registrar.
 The Fee Assessor will determine the amount of refund due the student.
 The Bursar's office home page gives details on refunds of tuition and charges.

 Students suspected of academic misconduct are restricted from dropping courses (including withdrawals) during the adjudication process.
 Details are found in G-9: Academic Integrity.

 Students who live in a residence hall must check out of the hall within 24 hours after processing the withdrawal action.

 This withdrawal action drops all courses (current semester and future semesters) offered through resident instruction, continuing education, and World Campus.

 The deadline for withdrawing is 5:00 p.m. on the last day of classes for a given semester.